-If you're new to baked oatmeal, it is just another way of cooking this great grain.
+If you're new to baked oatmeal, it is another way to cook this great grain.
 Similar to overnight oats, the flavors are entirely customizable to your personal preference.
 I used two of my favorites for this recipe: bananas and Nutella.
-However, if yore not a fan of Nutella, no problem, swap it out for peanut butter.
+However, if yore not a fan of Nutella, no problem; swap it out for peanut butter.
 If you are not in the mood for bananas, no problem.
 Just swamp ½ cup of applesauce for each banana.
 If you like nuts, go ahead and add them.
 The combinations are endless.

 I love that this recipe is perfect for meal prepping.
 I can make it on a Sunday and have a healthy oatmeal breakfast all week.

 First, you will want to gather your ingredients.
 The best thing is that you probably already have most of these in your home.

 - Baking Powder (1 tsp)